LLNL/merlin/docs/source/merlin_commands.rst

       - celery
     * - --vars
       - string
       - Specify desired Merlin variable values to override those found in the specification.
 Space-delimited.
+This option MUST be used with the --spec option.
 Example: '--vars
         LEARN=path/to/new_learn.py EPOCHS=3'
       - None